-Of the 21 merit badges that a Scout must earn before achieving the rank of Eagle Scout, 13 will soon be required.
+Of the 21 merit badges that a Scout must earn before achieving the rank of Eagle Scout, 13 are required.
 That means only 8 of the 21 merit badges are elective.
 If you are a Scout that intends to earn Eagle Rank, then it is a good idea to concentrate on the thirteen Eagle-Required merit badges starting early in your Scouting career.
 The electives will fall into place as you attend summer camp or perhaps other events.
 So, keep focused on these important 13 Eagle-required merit badges and not the electives.

 Let’s talk about those 13 merit badges, and perhaps the best time and place to earn them.